vvikkii/Drishti/README.md

 ## About

 DRISHTI is not just an event; it's a platform that showcases the diverse effect on your daily life style.
-Attendees can expect a dynamic lineup of live short movie & interactive sharings.
-Whether you are an art enthusiast, a culture connoisseur, or simply someone looking for a unique experience, DRISHTI has something for everyone.
+Attendees can expect a dynamic  live short movie & interactive sharings of other attendees.
 ## Contact

 For inquiries and more information about DRISHTI, please contact: